cetic/helm-zabbix/README.md

 # How to access Zabbix

-After deploying the chart in your cluster, yu can use the following command to access the zabbix frontend service:
+After deploying the chart in your cluster, you can use the following command to access the zabbix frontend service:

 ```bash
 minikube service <release-name>-zabbix-web